About BriaCell

 Focusing initially on breast cancer, BriaCell Therapeutics Corp.
 (Nasdaq: BCTX, BCTXW) (TSX:BCT) is dedicated to developing novel immunotherapies to fight cancer and improve patients’ lives.
 Immunotherapies have become the forefront of the fight against cancer because they use the body’s immune system to destroy cancer cells, offer the potential for higher levels of safety and efficacy than chemotherapy, and may also prevent cancer recurrence.

-BriaCell recently initiated pivotal Phase 3 study of BriaCell’s lead candidate, Bria-IMT™, in advanced metastatic breast cancer
+BriaCell Pivotal Phase 3 study of BriaCell’s lead clinical candidate, Bria-IMT™ in metastatic breast cancer is ongoing.

 The pivotal Phase 3 combination study is listed on ClinicalTrials.gov as NCT06072612.